-the same overall computational cost, we take 4,000 trajectories per degree of freedom when calculating the partial spectra.
-The dimensionality of each subspace for the DC-SCIVR calculations is chosen by employing the three criteria introduced in Section (II).
-In the case of the Hessian matrix criterion, we find that for a value of $\epsilon = 3.0 \cdot 10^{-7}$ the full six-dimensional vibrational space is partitioned into a three-dimensional, a bi-dimensional and a mono-dimensional subspace.
-When using the WSV approach, the biggest subspace dimensionality is four for a threshold value of $\epsilon_B = 120$ .
+the potential energy surface constructed by Martin et al.103 To keep the same overall computational cost, we take 4000 trajectories per degree of freedom when calculating the partial spectra.
+The dimensionality of each subspace for the DC-SCIVR calculations is chosen by employing the three criteria introduced in Sec.
+II.
+In the case of the Hessian matrix criterion, we find that for a value of $\epsilon = 3.0 \cdot 10^{-7}$, the full six-dimensional vibrational space is partitioned into a threedimensional, a bi-dimensional, and a mono-dimensional subspace.
+When using the WSV approach, the biggest subspace dimensionality is four for a threshold value of $\epsilon_B = 120$.
 When employing the Jacobi criterion, the division turns out to be different.
-Figure (5) shows the displacement of the determinant of the reduced-dimensional Jacobian matrix, i.e. det $(\tilde{J}i(t))$ calculated on the basis of the projected trajectories $\tilde{p}(t)$ , $\tilde{q}(t)$ , from unity for different choices of the subspace dimensional analyses.
-For the CH2O molecule, the smaller deviation is obtained for a maximum subspace dimensionality equal to 4, which is slightly better than a bi-dimensional choice.
-After fixing these four normal modes into the same subspace, the other two left modes are taken in the same subspace.
-Eventually the initial full-dimensional space is divided into 4- and 2- dimensional ones.
-The corresponding spectra are reported in Fig.(6).
+Figure 5 shows the displacement of the determinant of the reduced-dimensional Jacobian matrix, i.e., det $(\tilde{\mathbf{J}}{i}(t))$ calculated on the basis of the projected trajectories $\tilde{\mathbf{p}}(t)$, $\tilde{\mathbf{q}}(t)$, from unity for different choices of the subspace dimensionality M in the case of CH2O, CH4, and CH2D2.
+Clearly, there is no approximation for the full-dimensional analyses.
+For the CH2O molecule, the smallest deviation is obtained for a maximum subspace dimensionality equal to 4, which is slightly better than a bi-dimensional choice.
+After setting these four normal modes into the same subspace, the other two left modes are taken in the same subspace.
+Eventually the initial full-dimensional space is divided into 4- and 2dimensional ones.
+The corresponding spectra are reported in Fig. 6.
 As a comparison, the full-dimensional TA-SCIVR values are reported as vertical blue dashed lines.
 All vibrational features are faithfully reproduced, including overtones.
 It may be noticed that the signals of the fifth and sixth fundamentals sum up to a broader peak in the 4-dimensional spectrum.
 They can be separated by inserting the parity symmetry into the reference state when performing the 4-dimensional simulation.
-This common practice in semiclassical calculations permits to enhance the signal of one vibration at a time.[58, 77] To have a more detailed comparison Table (II) shows DC-SCIVR results, the exact ones,[104] and the full-dimensional SCIVR frequencies.
+This common practice in semiclassical calculations permits us to enhance the signal of one vibration at a time.
+58,77 To have a more detailed comparison, Table II shows DC-SCIVR results, the exact ones,104 and the full-dimensional SCIVR frequencies.

-Figure 5.
-Average values of $\left|1 - \det\left(\tilde{\mathbf{J}}{M}(t)\right)\right|$ for the best grouping for different subspace dimensionalities M. Black filled circles for CH2O, red filled squares for CH4, and green filled triangles for CH2D2.
+FIG. 5.
+Average values of $|1 - \det(\tilde{J}M(t))|$ for the best grouping for different subspace dimensionalities M. Black filled circles for CH2O, red filled squares for CH4, and green filled triangles for CH2D2.